 Classical guitars—also known as nylon string guitars or Spanish guitars, from their country of origin—have a mellower tone and smaller body than their steel-stringed cousins.
-Quality of material is the most important consideration when looking for a classical guitar.
+Quality of material is the most important consideration when looking for a classical guitar, whether it’s 100 or 1000 dollars.
 Soundboards of cedar or spruce tend to have the best sound.
-A good classical guitar was at one time a serious investment; true quality could only be achieved through labor-intensive handcrafting, and a professional-level instrument would set you back a few grand.
+A good classical guitar was at one time a serious investment; true quality could only be achieved through labor-intensive handcrafting, and a professional-level instrument could set you back a few grand.

-Luckily, modern technology has improved the assembly-line creation process, and you can now get an instrument with stage-worthy sound for less than a thousand dollars.
+Luckily, modern technology has improved the assembly-line creation process, and you can now get a classic guitar nowadays with stage-worthy sound for less than 1000 bucks.
 Whether you’re a steel string player adding a new sound to your arsenal or a classical player looking to upgrade your equipment, the models explored below are all attractive options.
-These are the best classical guitars under $1000.

 Kremona Rosa Morena Nylon String Guitar

 This Bulgarian luthier is one of the best-kept secrets of the classical guitar world.
 This model is a member of their Flamenco Series, and features the Andalusian Bracing Pattern and shallow neck angle traditional to a flamenco-style guitar—but don’t take that to mean it’s only good for playing Spanish music!
 The Rosa Morena is the best of both worlds, with the rosewood and spruce construction typical of a concert classical guitar.
 The Rosa Morena is praised for the sweetness of its sound and the beauty of its construction, with a balanced tone and authoritative projection.
 This belongs on any list of the best classical guitar under $1000.

 La Patrie Presentation Classical Guitar